MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Planner/Update-MgPlanner.md

     - `[Plans <IMicrosoftGraphPlannerPlan1[]>]`: Retrieves the plans contained by the plannerRoster.
   - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Read-only.
 Nullable.
 Returns a collection of the specified tasks

-BUCKETS <IMicrosoftGraphPlannerBucket1\[]>: Read-only.
+BUCKETS <IMicrosoftGraphPlannerBucket1[]>: Read-only.
 Nullable.
 Returns a collection of the specified buckets
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreationSource <IMicrosoftGraphPlannerBucketCreation>]`: plannerBucketCreation
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CreationSourceKind <String>]`: plannerCreationSourceKind
   - `[Name <String>]`: Name of the bucket.
   - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
-The format is defined as outlined here.
+For details about the supported format, see Using order hints in Planner.
   - `[PlanId <String>]`: Plan ID to which the bucket belongs.
   - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Read-only.
 Nullable.
 The collection of tasks in the bucket.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.